-In this chapter, we review the etiology and pathogenesis of Type 1 diabetes mellitus (T1DM), with particular emphasis on the most common immune mediated form.
-Whereas Type 2 diabetes (T2DM) appears to be an increasing price paid for worldwide societal affluence, there is also evidence worldwide of a rising tide of T1DM.
-The increase in understanding of the pathogenesis of T1DM has made it possible to consider interventions to slow the autoimmune disease process in an attempt to delay or even prevent the onset or slow the progression of hyperglycemia.
+In this chapter, we review T1DM, with particular emphasis on the most common immune mediated form.
+Whereas T2DM appears to be an increasing price paid for societal affluence, there is also evidence worldwide of a rising tide of T1DM.
+The increase in understanding of the pathogenesis of T1DM has made it possible to consider interventions to slow the autoimmune disease process in an attempt to delay or even prevent the onset of hyperglycemia.
 Although the prevention of T1DM is still at the stage of research trials, the trials are often mentioned in the lay press.
-Current investigations will determine if antigenbased therapies can in fact abrogate ongoing autoimmunity via immuno-stimulation and ultimately prevent diabetes in humans without the risks of general immunosuppression.
-We also review the etiology and pathogenesis of T2DM and monogenic forms of diabetes that may be confused with T1DM or T2DM.
+Current investigations will determine if antigen based therapies can in fact abrogate ongoing autoimmunity via immuno-stimulation and ultimately prevent diabetes in humans without the risks of general immunosuppression.